-Checking your dog’s coat and body: It includes checking for wounds, injuries, or scars.
+Checking your dog’s coat and body includes checking for wounds, injuries, or scars.
 If your dog has any of these, let it heal or avoid dying on it.
 If your dog has any skin infection or skin-related issues, avoid dying it.

 Mix your chosen color with water and make a proper paste.
 Read the instructions and add water and drops of color accordingly.

 Bath your dog: before dying, give them a bath and dry and clean them.
-And to reduce mess, dye them in a tub.
+To reduce mess, dye them in a tub.